Addiction: Critical medical anthropology model

 These three key points highlight how drugs may come to be used to self-medicate the psychological trauma of socio-political disparity and injustice, intertwining with licit and illicit drug market politics.
 Social suffering, "the misery among those on the weaker end of power relations in terms of physical health, mental health and lived experience", is used by anthropologists to analyze how individuals may have personal problems caused by political and economic power.
 From the perspective of critical medical anthropology heavy drug use and addiction is a consequence of such larger scale unequal distributions of power.

 The three models developed here – the cultural model, the subcultural model, and the Critical Medical Anthropology Model – display how addiction is not an experience to be considered only biomedically.
 Through consideration of addiction alongside the biological, psychological, social, cultural and spiritual (biopsychosocial–spiritual) elements which influence its experience, a holistic and comprehensive understanding can be built.

+Social learning models

+Social learning theory

+Albert Bandura's 1977 social learning theory posits that individuals acquire addictive behaviors by observing and imitating models in their social environment.
+The likelihood of engaging in and sustaining similar addictive behaviors is influenced by the reinforcement and punishment observed in others.
+The principle of reciprocal determinism suggests that the functional relationships between personal, environmental, and behavioral factors act as determinants of addictive behavior.
+Thus, effective treatment targets each dynamic facet of the biopsychosocial disorder.